The Child Foretold:

 Riddle was probably hugging himself with glee at that development.
 He had effectively colonized the Ministry as his publicity department, and they were earnestly teaching the whole wizarding world to be afraid of him.

 And then finally after some incident or group of incidents, Tom finally managed to do something that rendered himself unmentionable.
+My bet is that it was made abundantly plain that he didn't bloody care one jot about the statute of Secrecy.

-This has never been adequately explained in canon — apart from the assumption that all wizards are dithering idiots.
+This turnaround in perception has never been adequately explained in canon — apart from the assumption that all wizards are dithering idiots.
 We know that there was no tell-tale on the speaking of his bogus title in the course of the first war.
 It wasn’t until he had the resources of the entire Ministry at his command in the 2nd war that he was able to institute that.
 And in the first war, the Ministry of Magic would have never done that.

 Which is not beyond our capabilities.
 We already know that every marked DE carried his own link to his Master.
 And nobody knew just who the DEs were.
-Several fanfic authors have already adopted the trope that to speak of Lord Voldemort in the presence of someone wearing the Dark mark would enable him to be eavesdrop on the conversation.
+Several fanfic authors have already adopted the trope that to speak of Lord Voldemort in the presence of someone bearing the Dark mark would enable him to eavesdrop on the conversation.
 I think this suits the requirements admirably, although it would have been a hassle and a half for Tom to be able to get any clear information out of the conflicting babble.
 It would also explain the DEs own reference to their Master as “the Dark Lord”, which would not set off the connection when there was no information to be relayed.

 When you stop and think about it, something like this would have made information gathering fairly easy for the DEs.
 Particularly for Tom’s moles in the Ministry.
 Even though it does make Albus come across as a fool, and an ignorant fool at that, for insisting on calling Tom by his (bogus) title.
 Which I doubt is what Rowling intended.

-Barty Crouch Sr would have kept the existence of the Dark mark highly classified information if he and his Aurors were aware of it.
+Barty Crouch Sr would probably have kept the existence of the Dark mark highly classified information if he and his Aurors were aware of it.
 But eventually it must have got out that somehow the terrorists were picking up information from people who were engaging in indiscreet talk about the leader.

 Once that secret was out, I think Tom would have been perfectly capable of using it for his own purposes by making some kind of a semi-public announcement that; yes, he could hear you.
 Mwahhahahah!